rshcs/sim800l_lib/README.md

 #### Audio Input:

 1. Condensor mic (not the module) used as the mic input and returned large hum noise at receiver/ callers end.
 2. Hum noise reduced after removing the speaker.
+Placing mic close to the speaker may caused for the hum noise.
 3. Weak (audio mixed with other noice) can be heard on the other end.

 #### Audio Output: